-Begin with bible reading (Romans 10:9-15), not in English - use a language from the resource sheet or someone from your congregation.
+Begin with Bible reading (Romans 10:9-15), not in English - use a language from the resource sheet or ask someone from your congregation who speaks another language.

-Romans 10:10 ' For with the heart one believes and is justified, and with the mouth one confesses and is saved'.
+'For with the heart one believes and is justified, and with the mouth one confesses and is saved.'
+(Romans 10:10)